shoham-elad/sentiment-analysis-proj/README.md

 This project uses glove's database

 please download it from https://nlp.stanford.edu/projects/glove/   (we used this version http://nlp.stanford.edu/data/glove.6B.zip)
+Please make sure that the glove file is in the same folder as the python script.

-make sure the training or test files are in the same folder as the python script
+make sure the training or test files are in the same folder as the python script.

 ##returns